 How should I take Inlyta?

 Take this medicine with a full glass of water.
 You may take this medicine with or without food.

 Your blood pressure will need to be checked often.
-Visit your doctor regularly.
+You may also need frequent medical tests.

-Store Inlyta at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.

 What happens if I miss a dose?